idxbroker/wordpress-plugin/.github/ISSUE_TEMPLATE.md

 # Opening Issues

 👋 Hello there!
 Welcome.
-Pleasethe template below to tell us about your issue.
+Please use the template below to tell us about your issue.

 ## Description